 Often, those bridges have suicide stories, as well.
 So, though I’m sad (beyond words) to read the following news story, it may be important for paranormal researchers.
 Will black shucks appear there in the future?
 I’m not sure if I’d want to see – or even hear – one.

-Also – as you’ll read in the following article – there are the other, actual ghost stories at this active location.
+Also – as you’ll read in the following article – there are the other, actual ghost stories at this active location in Overtoun, Scotland.

 Be forewarned: this story is horrifying.
-I don’t want to sound callous, or as if I’m trivializing how awful this is.
-As an animal lover, I hope they find an answer to this terrible situation, soon, if they haven’t already resolved it.
+I don’t want to sound like I’m trivializing how awful this is.
+As an animal lover, I hope they find an answer to this terrible situation, quickly.

 If you’re investigating around Overtoun, keep this in mind.